energysistem/manuals/44462-Home_Charger_40A_Quad_USB/en/01-Cuidado_y_mantenimiento.md

-﻿## Cuidado y mantenimiento
+## Care and maintenance

-- No expongas tu cargador *Energy Home Charger 4.0A* a golpes, polvo, fuego, luz solar directa, humedad o altas temperaturas.
+- Do not expose your *Energy Home Charger 4.0A* to impacts, dust, fire, direct sunlight, humidity or high temperatures.
-- No uses productos de limpieza corrosivos o abrasivos.
+- Do not use neither corrosive nor abrasive cleaning products.
-- No trates de desmontar el *Energy Home Charger 4.0A*.
-Cualquier reparación debe hacerla exclusivamente el personal cualificado de Energy Sistem.
+- Do not try to dismantle the *Energy Home Charger 4.0A*.
+All reparation works should be carried out exclusively by qualified staff of Energy Sistem.